10-Hour OSHA Outreach Training Course for Construction Industry SSC001

 Who Should Take OSHA-10 Construction Online Industry Training?

-This course is for entry-level employees doing construction work.
-Examples of construction jobs include carpenters, electricians, laborers, masons, plumbers, sheet metal workers, tile workers, and welders.
+This course is for employees doing construction work.
+Examples of construction jobs include carpenters, electricians, laborers, masons, plumbers, sheet metal workers, tile workers, welders and more.

 OSHA 10-hour training is the primary method used to train workers on hazard recognition and OSHA safety standards.
 Our training is 100% online and covers specific OSHA regulations and requirements as they apply to the construction industry.